bigchaindb/coalaip-http-api/README.md

 ## Can I use this in production?

-Of course not.
-Currently we're hitting against a BigchainDB instance running in quasi "regtest" mode.
+No. Currently we're hitting against a BigchainDB instance running in quasi "regtest" mode.
 It's never been used in production either.
 In its current state, this package can and should be used to experiment with COALA IP.